-The waste tank of most toilets is sealed and, therefore, can become pressurised when gaining altitude.
+The waste holding tank of most toilets is sealed and, therefore, can become pressurised when gaining altitude.
 If travelling from sea level to high altitude be careful when first operating the toilet, and if possible release the pressure occasionally by easing the blade valve open with the lid closed.
 Modern Thetford toilets have a pressure relief valve incorporated.

 In cold weather the fresh and waste contents of the toilet may freeze.
 A simple precaution is to add car antifreeze, first checking with the toilet manufacturer that it is compatible with the plastic materials used.
 Propylene glycol, is less toxic and is the better option.
 The caravan background warmth should prevent freezing on site, but when travelling in sub-zero conditions it may be sensible to drain the toilet; this should also help caravan stability, although if stability is a worry then make sure you check our our guide on caravan stabilisers, for added peace of mind.

-At the end of the season, wash out the toilet with a mild soap solution, avoiding the use of strong household detergents or cleaners with chlorine, solvents or acid contents, which may damage valve seals.
+At the end of the season, wash out the toilet with a mild soap solution.
+Avoid using strong household detergents or cleaners with chlorine, solvents or acid contents, which may damage valve seals.
 Seals can be greased with acid-free Vaseline or olive oil and the toilet should be stored with caps loose or removed.

 All fresh water tanks, hoses etc. should be regularly cleaned with a proprietary steriliser and water filters should be renewed at intervals recommended by the manufacturer, regardless of how little they may have been used.
 Finally, always read the manufacturer's instructions, which contain many useful tips.